Beyond Maternity Protection: Mothers need more than just leave policies

 From maternity protection to parenthood protection and support?

-However, the return to work after maternity leave is not the end – on the contrary – it is the beginning of motherhood.
+However, the return to work after maternity leave is not the end – on the contrary – it is the beginning of the journey of motherhood.

 What about “Motherhood protection”?
 Or rather “Parenthood protection and support”, i.e. a package of measures that support women and men in their different roles, and that foster more equity in both the private and public spheres.